bxparks/bigquery-schema-generator/README.md

 ## Unit Tests

-Instead of embeddeding the input data records and the expected schema file into the `test_generate_schema.py` file, we placed them into the `testdata.txt` file.
+Instead of embedding the input data records and the expected schema into the `test_generate_schema.py` file, we placed them into the `testdata.txt` file which is parsed by the unit test program.
 This has two advantages:

 * we can more easily update the input and output data records, and
-* the `testdata.txt` data could be reused for versions written in other languages
+* the `testdata.txt` data can be reused for versions written in other languages

 The output of `test_generate_schema.py` should look something like this:
 ```